Non-Separable Halo Bias from High-Redshift Galaxy Clustering: Summary and Conclusion

 \section{Summary and Conclusion}

 In this work, we investigated a commonly used simplification in the halo model—the assumption of \textit{halo bias separability}, where the halo bias of two halo populations of different masses is expressed as a separable function of their masses (i.e. \(b^2_{\rm hh}(M_1, M_2) = b(M_1)\, b(M_2)\)).
-Unlike previous studies (e.g. \citealt{mead_verde_2021}), we explicitly disentangled this assumption from the scale dependence of halo bias.
 In particular, we examined the separability assumption using the Abacus dark matter \(N\)-body simulations covering the redshift range \(0 \leq z \leq 3\), and bright galaxy samples from the HSC-SSP Wide survey with a median redshift of \(\sim 3.6\).

-We first defined the halo bias separability function, \(s(M_1, M_2, r, z)\), via Eq.~\ref{eq_alpha} as the ratio of the cross-correlation function of haloes with masses \(M_1\) and \(M_2\) to the square root of the product of their auto-correlation functions.
+We first defined the halo bias separability function, \(s(M_1, M_2, r, z)\), via Eq.~\eqref{eq_alpha} as the ratio of the cross-correlation function of haloes with masses \(M_1\) and \(M_2\) to the square root of the product of their auto-correlation functions.
 We then measured \(s\) from simulations using haloes spanning the mass range \(5 \times 10^{11}\)–\(5 \times 10^{13} \, \rm M_\odot\), typical of those hosting galaxies.
 The deviation of $s$ from unity directly quantifies the extent to which halo bias is non-separable.
 Our main findings from the simulations are summarised below:

 \begin{itemize} \item \textbf{Scale dependence:} The separability function $s$ deviates from unity on quasi-linear scales ($\sim 1$--$5 \, \mathrm{Mpc}$), indicating a breakdown of bias separability at these scales.
 At larger separations, $s$ approaches unity, where halo bias is seperable.